 - Zero custom duty on import of MLP recycling machinery and technology

 - Compulsory economic support through EPR by the brands/ manufacturers/ producers/ importers of products using MLP packaging.

-- Decentralised waste systems to ensure greatest collection and transportation of MLP waste from areas of waste generation to the recyclers.
+- Decentralized waste systems to ensure the greatest collection and transportation of MLP waste from areas of waste generation to the recyclers.

 Challenges in Recycling MLP Waste

 - Processes involve large water consumption and requirement of an ETP plant